nerdyscout/kicad-exports/README.md

 ```
 The [predefined configs](/config) do run a ERC and DRC in advance, if these checks fail no exports will be generated.
 You could [write your own config](https://github.com/INTI-CMNB/kibot/tree/v0.8.0#the-configuration-file) file and define [filters](https://github.com/INTI-CMNB/kibot#filtering-drcerc-errors) to ignore these errors therefore forcing to export the data.
 In this case be careful not to end up with some faulty PCB.

+> :warning: Pushing auto generated files back to the same branch you are working on manualy is a bad idea!

 # use kicad-exports local
 ## Installation
 You need to have [Docker](https://www.docker.com/) installed.